lwasser/lwasser.github.io/content/blog/2022/2022-12-17-hidden-cost-open-education-resources.md

 **1. Automated testing (the game-changer):** A CI/CD pipeline running weekly regardless of whether we made changes.
 Every code block tested end-to-end, with immediate notification when dependencies updated and broke things.
-We caught breaking changes in days, not months.
+We caught breaking changes in days, before students were impacted.

-**2. Active teaching program (the feedback loop):** Issues caught in real classroom use, student incentives for quality control, and continuous pressure to stay relevant kept content aligned with what learners actually needed.
+**2. Active teaching program (the feedback loop):** The best way to keep lessons current is to actively teach them.
+As an instructor, you'll catch the issues during the workshop or class.
+And when the students are working, they'll catch things too.
+This wasn't a passive approach, I would provide incentives to students to report lesson bugs.
+This way the content remained relevant and also were further focused on the actual walls that learners would hit when running through the materials.

-**3. Team capacity (the reality check):** Not just me - a small team shared maintenance work.
+**3. Team capacity (the reality check):** In each of the previous programs that I built, the program grew to the point that I had a small team of people that helped me maintain the content.
 Updates were ongoing work, not a one-time deliverable.
-Maintenance was budgeted as a core function, not an afterthought.
+Lesson maintenance was budgeted as a core part of our operations.

 **4. Open licensing (the sustainability path):** Creative Commons license meant anyone could fork and update the content.
 If we stopped maintaining it, the community could take over.
-No vendor lock-in to institutional ownership.
+No lock-in or institutional ownership.

 ## The hard truth: publication ≠ education